-- It is important that you think carefully about your lay reader when writing your plain English summary. - Lay grant reviewers may have considerable personal experience of Parkinson's but little specialised scientific knowledge. - The plain English summary must accurately reflect the research proposal and scientific abstract. - Although the summary should be written in simple terms, please make sure that it contains enough detail for a lay grant reviewer to make an informed decision about the project. - Applicants should be realistic about the potential outcomes of their research and the likely timescales involved. - Avoid using jargon, abbreviations and technical terms wherever possible if you have to use them provide a clear explanation and include a good glossary. - Avoid complicated English or uncommon words. - Avoid elaborate explanations of 'what is Parkinson's'.
-Lay grant reviewers are very likely to know a lot about this already but want to know about the particular research project. - Use active not passive phrases, for example say 'we will do it' rather than 'it will be done by us'. - Keep sentences short try not to use more than 15 to 20 words per sentence. - Break up the text, for example by using bullet point lists. - If your study involves participants ensure you have included details of what will be involved for them and how they will be supported. - Ask someone without a scientific background to read your draft and advise if anything is unclear. - Applicants can request lay feedback on their plain English section by contacting our patient and public involvement (PPI) programme at least three weeks prior to the application deadline. - You can find more tips on writing a good plain English summary on the 'make it clear' campaign.
+- It is important that you think carefully about your lay reader when writing your plain English summary. - Lay grant reviewers may have considerable personal experience of Parkinson's but little specialised scientific knowledge. - The plain English summary must accurately reflect the research proposal and scientific abstract. - Although the summary should be written in simple terms, please make sure that it contains enough detail for a lay grant reviewer to make an informed decision about the project. - Applicants should be realistic about the potential outcomes of their research and the likely timescales involved. - Avoid using jargon, abbreviations and technical terms wherever possible if you have to use them provide a clear explanation and include a good glossary. - Define any abbreviations in full words the first time you use them, in addition to including them within the abbreviations section. - Avoid complicated English or uncommon words. - Avoid elaborate explanations of 'what is Parkinson's'.
+Lay grant reviewers are very likely to know a lot about this already but want to know about the particular research project.

+- Use active not passive phrases, for example say 'we will do it' rather than 'it will be done by us'. - Keep sentences short try not to use more than 15 to 20 words per sentence. - Break up the text, for example by using bullet point lists. - If your study involves participants ensure you have included details of what will be involved for them and how they will be supported. - Ask someone without a scientific background to read your draft and advise if anything is unclear. - Applicants can request lay feedback on their plain English section by contacting our patient and public involvement (PPI) programme at least three weeks prior to the deadline. - You can find more tips on writing a good plain English summary on the NIHR guidance for writing plain English summaries and the 'Plain English Campaign'.